Home » After Stallion Times Investigation, Dangote Reacts, Blames CBN for Refusal to Pay Tomato Shortfall

 “Despite the stress and cost implication of transporting the tomatoes to Dangote Company in Kura, we may be in the queue there for seven days waiting for the company to take the commodity from us, they always claim that their equipment was faulty.

 “You know our product is perishable.
-Such delay sometimes costs us thirty to forty percent (30-40%) losses and the Company (Dangote) will not bare the loss.
+Such delay sometimes costs us thirty to forty percent (30-40%) losses and the Company (Dangote) will not bear the loss.

 “It is another market manipulation and nobody can query them (Dangote Tomato Processing Company).
 What we can do is to write a petition and take the company to court”.